Student Schedules, Registration, and Academic Regulations

 Course Syllabi

-By the first day of the term, instructors will distribute the general work requirements and grading policies of the course.
+By the first class day of the term, instructors will distribute the general work requirements and grading policies of the course.
 These include information, as appropriate, concerning attendance, participation in class, quizzes, papers, and examinations

 Cross-Registration for Wilson College Undergraduate